Simple client-side persistence with a lightweight, promise-based API and multiple storage providers.

-As part of a mobile applications development project for The University of Auckland (still in progress), I needed to store data locally in a mobile application.
+As part of a mobile applications development project for The University of Auckland, I needed to store data locally in a mobile application.
 The technology I initially used (WebSQL) is widely supported but has been abandoned as a standard, so I wanted to future proof by allowing the application to switch to something else depending on what was available on the device.
 None of the other frameworks available did exactly what I needed, since many required me to repeat my existing data definitions in their particular format, thus making my application less maintainable.

 I blended ideas from a number of existing open source projects to come up with my own solution with the following features: